-Thomas Klau was Senior Policy Fellow and Head of the Paris office at the European Council on Foreign Relations from 2007 to 2014
+Thomas Klau used to work for ECFR as Senior Policy Fellow and Head of the Paris office.

 by Thomas Klau - 13th December, 2012

 As part of the ’Reinventing Europe' project, ECFR is publishing a series of papers on the national debates within EU member states over the crisis and the future direction of Europe.
 In the fourteenth of the series Thomas Klau analyses the situation in France.

 On Thursday EU leaders will meet in Brussels to discuss the EU budget for the next seven years.
 ECFR experts in Spain, the UK, Bulgaria, Denmark, France, Germany and Italy tell us what to expect.